Hess suspends Iraqi Kurdistan operations, evacuates staff

 They plugged and abandoned the Shakrok-1 well earlier this year after disappointing exploration results.

-The decision to suspend operations follows announcements on evacuations and interruptions of production from other oil companies active in the region, including Afren and Taqa, as violence spreads with the advance of Islamic State militants.
-[ID:nL6N0QE33P] [ID:nL4N0QF081]
+The decision to suspend operations follows announcements on evacuations and interruptions of production from other oil companies active in the region, including Afren AFRE.L and Taqa TAQA.AD, as violence spreads with the advance of Islamic State militants.

 (Reporting by Karolin Schaps; Editing by Keiron Henderson and Dale Hudson)